SWUST-ICAA/wrf-gazebo-bridge/README.md

 When the model moves inside the WRF domain:

-- `/robot_gpsfix` latitude / longitude will change with the model pose
+- `/robot_gpsfix` latitude / longitude will change with the model pose.
-- `/wrf_wind` will provide interpolated wind vectors at the current position
+- `/wrf_wind` will provide interpolated wind vectors at the current position.
-- The model will experience translational and rotational aerodynamic drag
+- The model will experience translational and rotational aerodynamic drag.

 The plugin only applies aerodynamic forces / torques when:

-- There is at least one active publisher on `/wrf_wind`, **and**
+- There is at least one active publisher on `/wrf_wind`, and
 - At least one wind message has been received.

 If no node is publishing `/wrf_wind`, the plugin will still publish `/robot_gpsfix`,